-We sourced the probability of having insufficient tissue after tissue biopsy from Leigh et al.211 Leighl et al reported rates of insufficient tissue for each of the genomic alterations tested (Table 3 from Leighl et al).
-We selected the rate of tissue not sufficient for EGFR tested as this was the genomic alteration with the lowest rate of tissue not assessed.
-The study reported 27 samples not having sufficient tissue out of 261 samples where tissue was assessed.
-We assumed that this value was binomially distributed resulting in an estimate of 10.3% (95% CI, 6.9%; 14.2%) for the probability of having insufficient tissue.
+We sourced the probability of a person with NSCLC having insufficient tissue after tissue testing from Leighl et al.207 The authors reported rates of insufficient tissue for each genomic alteration tested for (Table 3).
+We selected the rate of tissue being insufficient for EGFR testing because EGFR was the genomic alteration with the lowest rate of tissue not assessed.
+The study reported that 27 of 261 samples had insufficient tissue for tissue testing.
+We assumed this value was binomially distributed, resulting in an estimated probability of 10.3% (95% CI, 6.9%; 14.2%).